PeterDrake/drakepedia/software_development/xp_coding_steps.md

 Don't spend hours in any one step.
 Keep moving so that commits and merges are frequent.
 There are few things less pleasant than merging two branches that haven't communicated with each other in weeks.

-Here's an outline of the process:
+Here's an outline of the process. **The navigator should keep this page open and always know where you are in the checklist.**

 1. [Choose a task](#1-choose-a-task)
     1. [Choose a story](#1i-choose-a-story)